tiprankstipranks

 Unauthorized use or disclosure of sensitive or confidential client or customer information, whether through a breach of our computer systems or otherwise, or other breaches in the security of our systems could harm our business.

 As part of our business, we collect, process, and retain sensitive and confidential client and customer information on behalf of our subsidiaries and other third parties.
 Despite the security measures we have in place, our facilities and systems, and those of our third party service providers, may be vulnerable to security breaches, acts of fraud, acts of vandalism, computer viruses, malware, ransomware, theft of information, misplaced or lost data, programming and/or human errors, or other similar events.
 Ransomware actors continue to affect the sector by targeting banks and their third parties.
 These attacks have the potential to affect banks and market operations by rendering critical data inaccessible as well as by threatening the confidentiality of customer data obtained by these bad actors or through data leaks.
 If information security is breached, information can be lost or misappropriated, resulting in financial loss or costs to us or damages to others.
 Our systems can be rendered inoperable, resulting in our inability to provide service to our customers.
 Any security breach involving the misappropriation, loss, destruction or unauthorized disclosure of confidential customer information, whether by us or by our vendors, could severely damage our reputation, lead to a loss of customers, expose us to the risk of litigation and liability, result in regulatory fines, penalties, or orders, disrupt our operations and have a material effect on our business, our financial condition and the results of our operations.
 Cybersecurity risk management programs are expensive to maintain and mitigate cybersecurity risks, but will not protect us from all risks associated with maintaining the security of customer data and our proprietary data from external and internal intrusions, disaster recovery and failures in the controls used by our vendors.
 Employee error or misconduct may result in failure to implement policies and procedures designed to avoid risks.
 Moreover, as technology and cyberattacks change over time, we must continually monitor and change systems to guard against new threats, while also training our employees to remain diligent against cyberattacks.
 We may not know of and be able to guard against a new threat until after an attack has occurred.
 Congress and the legislatures of states in which we operate regularly consider legislation that would impose more stringent data privacy requirements which may result in increased costs of compliance and impact the results of our operations.
-Any of these occurrences could result in our diminished ability to operate one or more of our businesses, potential civil liability, reputational damage and regulatory intervention in the form of requirements, restrictions and penalties, which could affect us our business and results of operations.
+Any of these occurrences could result in our diminished ability to operate one or more of our businesses, potential civil liability, reputational damage and regulatory intervention in the form of requirements, restrictions and penalties, which could affect our financial condition, results of operations and business.

 Technology2 | 4.8%